In possible Citi Field bow, Conforto lifts Mets over Marlins | Federal News Network

-Conforto, the 10th overall pick in the 2014 amateur draft, acknowledged having trouble sleeping ahead of his home finale before free agency.
+Conforto, the 10th overall pick in the 2014 amateur draft, acknowledged having trouble sleeping ahead of his last home game before free agency.
 He is hitting .228 with 13 homers and 53 RBIs and is making $12.25 million.

-Fans gave him a standing ovation after he ran in to make a tumbling, shoestring catch on Joe Panik in the ninth.
-He raised a hand and tapped his heart, his eyes reddening, and he started crying when he got to the dugout and was hugged after the final out.
+After his catch on Joe Panik in the ninth, Conforto raised a hand and tapped his heart.

 With team president Sandy Alderson preparing to hire a new baseball operations head, Rojas, Conforto and right-hander Noah Syndergaard face uncertain futures.